MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 Supervised learning can be applied in several aspects in COP algorithms.
 One possble approach is to improve existing exact/approximate algorithm.
-@baltean-lugojan_selectingcuttingplanes_ consider exact solution of non-convex quadratic programming problem.
+@baltean-lugojanSelectingCuttingPlanes consider exact solution of non-convex quadratic programming problem.
 In this problem, supervised learning is applied to replace the computation-expencive sub-matrix selection procedure.
-Several works was done to improve the performance of branch-and-bound methods to help improve the efficiency of branching [@alvarez_supervisedmachinelearning_2014,
+Several works was done to improve the performance of branch-and-bound methods to help improve the efficiency of branching [@alvarezMachineLearningBasedApproximation2017,
-@alvarez_machinelearningbasedapproximation_2017,
+@alvarezSupervisedMachineLearning2014,
-@khalil_learningbranchmixed_2016, @gasse_exactcombinatorialoptimization_2019].
+@khalilLearningBranchMixed2016, @gasseExactCombinatorialOptimization2019].

 Another approach is to learn a model to predict the solution, which can be viewed as end-to-end approach.
 A typical work is done by
-@vinyalsPointerNetworks2017 learns a model to generate VRP solution given problem instance. @larsen_predictingtacticalsolutions_2021 use neural network to predict the solution of stochastic loan programming model.
+@vinyalsPointerNetworks2017 learns a model to generate VRP solution given problem instance. @larsenPredictingTacticalSolutions2021 use neural network to predict the solution of stochastic loan programming model.

-Finally, we pointed out that supervised learning are frequently to help configuring the problem. @kruber_learningwhenuse_2017 and
+Finally, we pointed out that supervised learning are frequently to help configuring the problem. @kruberLearningWhenUse2017 and
-@bonami_learningclassificationmixedinteger_2018 applies learning to predict the structure of problem (whether to decompose or linearlize) to improve the solution speed.
+@bonamiLearningClassificationMixedInteger2018 applies learning to predict the structure of problem (whether to decompose or linearlize) to improve the solution speed.
 A more straight-forward approach is to use supervise learning to learn the piece of information that helps build the model.
-@markovi_usingdatamining_2005 build the stochastic customers' demand model by training neural networks. @fuce_solvingstrategyrealworld_2010 learns to classify the customer's commands.
+@markoviUSINGDATAMINING2005 build the stochastic customers' demand model by training neural networks. @fuceSolvingStrategyRealworld2010 learns to classify the customer's commands.
 For real world problems,
-@zhang_datadrivenintelligenttransportation_2011 reviewed several data-driven traffic management systems where computer vison are applied to learn the environment.
+@zhangDataDrivenIntelligentTransportation2011 reviewed several data-driven traffic management systems where computer vison are applied to learn the environment.